XiaokLin/Homeworks/PhoneBookApp/README.txt

     There will only be one Admin account.
     Once done setting up as an Admin, exit and register as an User.

+We acknowledge that there are some fundamental differences between the method signatures requested in HW7 and our code.
+This was done purely to accommodate our use of a Hashmap instead of a .txt file

 Citations: